alexholmes/avro-maven/README.md

 Avro Maven
 ==========

-A simple example of how to use the Avro Maven plugin to generage Avro sources given an Avro schema file.
+A simple example of how to use the Avro Maven plugin to generate Avro sources given an Avro schema file.

 ## License